JensKapitza/debian-tx8m/docs/debian-stretch-desktop/index.rst

 1. Get ``uuu``, ``uuu.exe`` and ``libusb-1.0.dll`` from NXP's official repository `here <https://github.com/NXPmicro/mfgtools/releases/tag/uuu_1.2.0>`_.
 2. Put these three files inside the root of our repository you cloned.

-Running UUU to program your board
+Running uuu to program your board
 ---------------------------------

 1. Plug the micro USB, that is connected into the OTG port of your board, into your computer.